 - Property has been left empty by someone living in a hospital/care home

-- Property has been left empty due to a death and you are awaiting grant of probate or letters of administration.
+- Property has been left unoccupied due to a death and you are awaiting grant of probate or letters of administration.
 In some circumstances, it may also continue to be exempt for up to six months after grant of probate or letters of administration, but will not apply where someone else holds a freehold or leasehold interest in the property

 - Property cannot be occupied by law

 - Property is awaiting occupation by a minister of religion